 We are supporting family housing reconstruction using conditional cash transfers.
 Families can also contribute labour and materials.
 Unfortunately there are some members of the community who are too vulnerable to manage this process.
 What can we do?

-Thank you for your question.
 There are various ways that you can include vulnerable families in cash transfer programs.

 A capacity assessment must first be conducted to ensure that financial and construction management responsibilities will empower families rather than become a burden.
 Even where families have technical abilities, other demands on their attention must be taken into account such as care for dependents, health concerns and debt.